 Other options to get a SIM card in Argentina

 There are more options to get an Argentina SIM card.
-There are three mobile operators active in Argentina: Claro, Personal and Movistar.
-The coverage of these mobile operators quietly the same.
+There are three mobile operators active in Argentina: Claro, Personal, and Movistar.
+The coverage of these mobile operators is quietly the same.
 As a tourist, you need to go to the mobile provider brand store.

-We provide a service that you receive a preactivated SIM card.
-No need going to a store to activate.
-Just start to use your 3G as soon as you are in Buenos Aires. 🙂 Check it our here.
+I provide a service that you receive a preactivated SIM card.
+No need to go to a store to activate.
+Just start to use your 4G as soon as you are in Buenos Aires.
+Check it our here.

 1. Go to an official mobile operator store: take your passport with you and ask for a SIM card, also called “chip” in Spanish.
 We suggest taking a prepaid SIM card in Buenos Aires.

 Claro: Tte.
 Gral.
 Juan Domingo Perón, 547 (near Plaza de Mayo) Closed in weekends.

 Personal: There is a store at Ezeiza airport in Buenos Aires.
 More info here.